ward/run/_posts/2018-05-27-20km-door-brussel.md

 I thought that from here on out it would be smooth sailing on a slight descent for a while.
 I had misremembered.
 The road remains flat-ish and even throws in another climb at 11 km.
-It is not that bad in se, but my body started feeling the effort and running ahead of what I thought was good for me.
+It is not that bad in se, but my body started feeling the effort of running faster than what I thought was good for me in this weather.
 Luckily after that last bump, the descending does finally start.
-I still feel the warmth and that fact that I went out a bit too fast though and am not speeding up the way I had hoped I would.
-I zoned out more from here on out too, not noticing or remembering as much from my surroundings as I did before.
+I am not speeding up the way I had hoped I would.
+Body says no. I zoned out more from here on out too, not noticing or remembering as much from my surroundings as I did before.

 As I spot the second water curtain on the other side of the road (~12 km?), I veer towards it (while ensuring I do not run in front of other runners).
 I